sanskrit/raw_etexts/mixed/ebhAratI-sampat/itihAsaHsaMskRtiH_cha/shilAlekhAH/Selections_from_Sanskrit_Inscriptions_Part_1.md

 **INTRODUCTION.**

 The proverbial lack of the historical sense in the ancient Hindu has no doubt considerably detracted from the value of such a splendid heritage as India possesses in the Sanskrit language and literature.
 The deficiency of material which can be arranged in a strictly chronological sequence is to some extent made up by contemporary records on stone and copper which have been discovered during the last few decades, not only in all parts of the Indian Empire but in the adjoining countries towards north, east and south such as Nepal, Central Asia, Jāvā, Cambodia and Ceylon; wherever the influence of the civilization of India has penetrated.
 The earliest records found in India are mostly in Pāli and Prākrit barring of course the recent discoveries in the Punjab and Sind of a pictographic script the key to the decipherment of which is not yet in sight.
 In the early centuries of the Christian era Sanskrit seems to have established its position as the language of official records and from this period onwards most of the inscriptions on stone and copperplate are in Sanskrit.
 The object that prompted the engraving of these inscriptions was generally the recording of some pious donation of a village or the building of a temple or even that of describing the exploits of a king.
 In all these cases it is therefore futile to expect any flashes of literary merit in the compositions recorded in inscriptions.
 But sometimes when a court poet sets himself to the task of extolling the virtues and exploits of his patron king and his ancestors the result is sometimes recorded in excellent specimens of Sanskrit *Kāvya* or artificial poetry.
-These *Praśastis* very often contain not only the same ideas but also words and phrases similar to those found in the standard classical poetry of the masters of Sanskrit [literature](# "*See Dr. Buhler s essay on  The Indian Inscriptions and the Antiquity of Indian Artificial Poetry  published in the Indian Antiquary of 1913.").
+These *Praśastis* very often contain not only the same ideas but also words and phrases similar to those found in the standard classical poetry of the masters of Sanskrit literature[^2].
 This

+[^2]: "*See Dr. Buhler s essay on  The Indian Inscriptions and the Antiquity of Indian Artificial Poetry  published in the Indian Antiquary of 1913."